 Grade capping, ranging from 1-30 g/t Au was applied by domain prior to compositing to 3 m intervals.
-In rare cases, local capping is also used to restrict individual samples that may have undue influence after the domain cap is applied.

-Average densities based on measurements done at site were applied to the block for insitu zones by oxidation state.
+Average densities based on measurements done at site were applied to the block for in situ zones by oxidation state.
 Assumed densities were applied to historically mined-out workings, eluvial/alluvial deposits, and modern and historic dumps.

-Estimation is completed for five types of domains; vein, halo (stockwork), surficial (eluvial/alluvial), dump, and mined-out/void/backfilled stopes.
-For each domain type, estimation is completed using OK, inverse distance weighting to the second power and NN interpolation methods.
-For the halo domains, estimation is also completed using indicator kriging ("IK"), consisting of a single indicator at 0.35 g/t Au.
-For the final grade estimate, for halo domains, the IK value is used, and for all other domain types the grades estimated from OK are used.
+Estimation is completed for five types of domains: vein; halo (stockwork); surficial (eluvial/alluvial); dump; and mined-out/void/backfilled stopes.
+For each domain type, estimation is completed using OK with inverse distance weighting to the second power and NN interpolation methods used for model checking.
+For the halo domains, an indicator kriged ("IK") estimate, consisting of a single indicator at 0.35 g/t Au, is used for reporting.

-Block model grades were validated by visual comparison to composite grades, swath plots to check for local bias and global domain checks comparing NN estimates at zero Au cut-off grade.
+Block model grades were validated by visual comparison to composite grades, swath plots to check for local bias and global domain checks comparing NN estimates at a zero gold cut-off grade, comparison to change-of-support distributions and reconciliation to GC models.
 Overall, the block grade estimates reasonably match the input data.

-For vein-coded blocks, Indicated Mineral Resources are supported by an approximate drill grid spacing of 40-50 m and Inferred Mineral Resources are supported by an approximate drill grid spacing of 80-100 m.
+For vein-coded blocks, Indicated Mineral Resources are supported by an approximate drill spacing of 40-50 m and Inferred Mineral Resources are supported by an approximate drill spacing of 80-100 m.
 For stockwork/halo zones, the Indicated drill hole spacing is approximately 35 x 35 m, and for Inferred it is approximately 80 x 80 m.
 All stockpiles are classified as Indicated, and surficial deposits (eluvial/alluvial) are assigned the Inferred confidence category.

-Mineral Resources are confined within pit shells that used a gold price of \$1,500/oz, and reported above an average gold cut-off grade of 0.4 g/t Au.
+Mineral Resources are confined within pit shells that used a gold price of US\$1,800/oz and reported above an average gold cut-off grade of 0.37 g/t Au.

-The Mineral Resource estimate for the Masbate Gold Project accounts for mining depletion as of December 31, 2019.
-The Mineral Resource estimate has an effective date of December 31, 2019.
+The Mineral Resource estimate for the Masbate Gold Project accounts for mining depletion as of December 31, 2020.
+The Mineral Resource estimate has an effective date of December 31, 2020.
 No Measured Mineral Resources were estimated.